WebKit/WebKit/ReadMe.md

+# WebKit Fork

+This is a fork of WebKit used by a new JavaScript bundler.
+It's not designed for usage outside the bundler.

+The changes to WebKit are as follows:

+- The locks in the C API are removed.
+Locking is handled internally by the bundler.

+The planned changes to WebKit are as follows:

+- Support `import` statements and expressions from the C API
+- Zero-allocation string reading/writing for the C API

+---

 # WebKit

 WebKit is a cross-platform web browser engine.
 On iOS and macOS, it powers Safari, Mail, iBooks, and many other applications.